Sathischandra Edirisinghe: Theater work

-Edirisinghe started to show his talents when he is at Sri Dharmaloka Central College.
-His first teacher was Ravilal Wimaladharma, who had keen interest on literature and music.
+His first teacher at Sri Dharmaloka Central College was Ravilal Wimaladharma, who had keen interest on literature and music.
 At grade 5, he tried to act Madduma Bandara at home, which is a drama in his literature book.
 After Wimaladharma saw his capabilities, Edirisinghe was appointed as in-charge of the stage play Sudo Sudu in the school.
 In 1953, he joined Lamapitiya program in Radio Ceylon.
 For role in Anton Chekhov’s Proposal at Inter-school drama competition, Edirisinghe adjudged the Best Actor of the Southern Province.

-In 1961, he started his stage drama career where his elder brother, Dharmasiri Edirisinghe introduced him to Kala Guru J. D. A. Perera.
+In 1961, he started his stage drama career where his elder brother, Dharmasiri Edirisinghe, introduced him to Kala Guru J. D. A. Perera.
 In 1999, after the service in CTB and Mahaweli Authority, he became a full time artist.
 His peak as a theater actor came through his role in John de Silva's stage play Wessanthara.
 With wider recognition, he was able to cooperate with country's leading script writers such as Gunasena Galappathi, Dayananda Gunawardane, Henry Jayasena, Sugathapala de Silva, R.R.
-Samarakoon, Sunanda Mahendra, Ranjit Dharmakeerthi, S. Karunaratne, Lucien Bulathsinghala and Dhamma Jagoda.
+Samarakoon, Sunanda Mahendra, Ranjit Dharmakeerthi, S. Karunaratne, Lucien Bulathsinghala, and Dhamma Jagoda.
 His one of memorable theater acting came through Henry Jayasena's Manaranjana Vedavarjana in 1965.